-Workers and agencies can find it beneficial to use a particular framework to guide their practice.
+Practitioners and agencies can find it beneficial to use a particular framework to guide their practice.
 A number of evidence-based risk frameworks have been developed in Australia, which include tools for screening, assessing risk, safety planning and risk management.
-While adopting a framework can help guide practice, assessing risk is specialist work and requires particular skills and knowledge.
-Not every worker is expected to implement a risk framework, but all workers can benefit from knowing about risk assessment approaches.
-A part of this is recognising and responding to the 'red flags' that signal when risk to women and children is high.
-Training in the use of risk frameworks from qualified training providers is recommended.
+In some States and Territories, there are mandated Risk Assessment Frameworks that have been developed and are utilised across the service sector for consistency of practice.
+While adopting a framework can help guide practice, assessing risk is specialist work and requires particular skills and knowledge, therefore States and Territories with mandated frameworks often provide training on their processes for front line workers (or organisations working in this space provide this training for their staff).

-Tools for understanding risk
+Tools for understanding risk factors

 - See the Screening content for more information on this step

 - Risk Assessments are more in-depth and systematic than screening.
 They should be used when domestic or family violence is suspected or reported.
 Risk assessment tools provide a structured way of finding out about the risks women, children and families may be facing when experiencing domestic or family violence.
 While an understanding of the process is beneficial for all workers, a full risk assessment should only be carried out by a specialist service

 - See the Risk assessment and safety planning content for more information

 - Safety Planning can help improve the safety of a person living with violence or who has recently left a violent situation.
 Safety planning needs to take into account a person’s individual situation and unique circumstances or current presenting needs.